top of page

 Scholem, the great scholar who founded the

-academic study of Kabbalah (Jewish mysticism),
+academic study of Kabbalah (Jewish mystic-

-Thou,” about the true meaning of Chasidus
+and Thou,” about the true meaning of Chasidus

-people still take sides on: did the Hasidic rebbes embrace the physical and natural world with compassion, as Buber claimed?
+(Hasidic belief and practice).
+It’s a debate that people still take sides on: did the Hasidic rebbes embrace the physical and natural world with compassion, as Buber claimed?
 Is that the true meaning of avodah b’gashmius (or gashmiut) serving God through the materiality of the world?
 Or were the rebbes really focused on using avodah b’gashmius to liberate divine sparks that had been egregiously trapped in the material world – an idea that is decidedly closer to the Gnostic rejection of the created world than it is to embracing the world?

 Among aficionados of Chasidus, you can still find advocates of either interpretation, even though most scholars now think Buber was just projecting his own wishful thinking onto Hasidism.
 The truth, however, is more complex than either side of this debate.
 And the truth matters now more than ever, when we face the greatest ecological crisis in human history, a crisis that demands we show the deepest compassion toward the world, simply in order not to destroy ourselves.